 Conclusion: Which Platform Should You Choose for Tracking Who Visits Your Website?

-If your primary goal is to track who visits your website, Leadfeeder and Lead Forensics are your best bet.
-We suggest choosing Leadfeeder if any of the following are important to you:
+If your primary goal is to track who visits your website, Leadfeeder and Lead Forensics are your best bet because with Hubspot, website visitor tracking is only one feature in a much larger platform.

-- Having a 14-day free trial without talking to a sales team
+- You get a 14-day full featured free trial without talking to a sales team

-- Trying the tool without installing a script on your website
+- You can use the tool without installing a script on your website

-- Integration with MailChimp to see not just who opens and interacts with your emails but also what pages they visit after they click through to your site
+- You can integrate with MailChimp to see not just who opens and interacts with your emails but also what pages they visit after they click through to your site

-- Data that is fully synced with Google Analytics
+- The data is fully synced with Google Analytics

 Finally, if you want way more than website visitor tracking, including blog management, a CRM, marketing emails, landing page management, and full marketing automation, then Hubspot is the likely choice although, as we said above, many Hubspot customers who also use Leadfeeder have told us they enjoy using both tools since Leadfeeder offers more thorough and accurate website visitor tracking data.